List of Cleveland Browns starting quarterbacks: Most games started

 Quarterbacks who have started for the Cleveland Browns from the team's first NFL season of 1950 to present.
 A player is credited with a win if he started the game and the team won that game, no matter if the player was injured or permanently removed after the first play from scrimmage.
 Only regular season games are included.
 The Browns' All-America Football Conference games from 1946 to 1949 are not included.

-(Note: the Browns did not field a team during the years 1996–98.)
+The Browns did not field a team from 1996 to 1998.

 Sorted by number of starts.
 Members of the Pro Football Hall of Fame in italics and most recent starter in bold.

+Team career passing records

+As of Week 18 of the 2024 NFL season.
+Completion percentage and passer rating records are for players with at least 1500 pass attempts for the Browns.